 If you found Boston Dynamics’ BigDog and LittleDog terrifying, get some new knickers ready.
 Boston Dynamics’ DARPA-funded Cheetah robot — which broke the land speed record for legged robots — just beat the human land speed record set by Usain Bolt in 2009.
 In Bolt’s record-setting 100 meter dash, there was a 20-meter stretch where his speed peaked at 27.78 mph.
-The Cheetah robot just beat that with a 28.30 mph 20-meter split, as evidenced by the video below.
+The Cheetah robot just beat that with a 28.30 mph 20-meter split, as evidenced by the video above.
 In other news, we are all doomed.
 DOOOOOMED.

 To put it in perspective, the Cheetah robot was hitting a record-setting top speed of 18 mph only six months ago.
 DARPA said the 57% increase in speed achieved in only half a year was due to “improved control algorithms and a more powerful pump.”
 I don’t want to hear about a robot having a flexible back and a “more powerful pump” ever again, unless we’re talking about some kind of Cherry 2000 scenario here.